-How To Make Soup from Any Vegetable
+How To Make Soup From Almost Any Vegetable

-1 to 2 pounds vegetables
+- 1 to 2 pounds

 Aromatics, such as onion, garlic, or leeks